brnjak-dominik/awattar/README.md

 - SMTP Lib (optional)

-Make ALL the scripts in the folder executable with "chmod +x example.py" in the command line
+Make ALL the scripts in the folder executable with "chmod +x example.py" in the command line And yes ALL of the 100+ files...

 with the comand "crontab -e" you open the schedeuler copy the lines from "CRONTAB INPUT" and paste them there ctrl + o then ENTER and then ctrl+x to EXIT

-In the file "config.ini" you can input your awattar API Token and MySQL credentials (in case you want to change them)
+In the file "config.ini" you can input your AWATTAR-API-Token and MySQL credentials (in case you want to change them)

 in "/home/pi/Python/UI" is a file "aWATTarAPP.py" that starts the actual User Interface

+All the files "17E/D.py ; 18E/D.py, 19E/D, 20E/D.py" are containing the GPIOs that are controled
+(You can change them if wanted)

 In case I forgot something - the IDE is going to tell you!

-The Project is still IN PROGRESS!
+The Project is still IN PROGRESS!!
-So far it is working well, but don't be mad, if there are some bugs ;)
+So far it is working well, but don't be mad, if there are some bugs :)